Chair of Trustees, Strategy

 Trustee, Human Resources

-Dominic has eleven years of experience managing in the UK and Europe residential mortgage market.
+Dominic has 15 years of experience managing in the UK and Europe residential mortgage market.
 Dominic initially joined Paratus AMC Limited (then GMAC-RFC) in 2005 as an HR Business Partner and progressed to the role of International HR Director in 2008.
-Since June 2014, he has been the COO with responsibility for New Business Processing/Underwriting, Customers Services, Closing, Collections, Legal, REO and HR.
-He previously worked for Marks & Spencer PLC and has over 20 years of practical HR experience and is a Fellow of the CIPD.
+Since June 2014, he has been the COO with responsibility for New Business Processing/Underwriting, Customers Services, Collections, REO and HR.
+He previously worked for Marks & Spencer PLC and has over 25 years of practical HR experience and is a Fellow of the CIPD.

 Fiona is a Family Law Barrister.
 She represents local authorities, parents and guardians within care proceedings, private law family proceedings and financial relief cases and has done so for the past 15 years.
 She is the Safeguarding Representative for St John's Church in Windlesham carrying out the function for children and adults at risk of harm.
 Fiona has also been a Governor at Windlesham since 2016.
 Through each of these roles she has attended extensive training on child protection and safeguarding matters.
 Fiona graduated from Aberystwyth University with a degree in law and went on to complete a LLM in Child Law.
 She is married and has three young children.

 Trustee, Health & Safety & Premises